bizulk/sanbox/megadrive_mod_midi/readme.md

 There are other SW solution like the [gen-mdm editor][10] released as a web browser plugin (open source).

 Infortunately the genmdm is sold out and not easily found on "used" market (ebay).
 A guy provided a tip for ["genmdm DIY"][6].
-Also there is a project for an open source alternative, the community thread is also on [chipmusic][12].
-This project tries to be more versatile supporting several hardware for the ROM (everdrive, other cartridge), and the interface (serial, megawifi, ...).
+Also there is a project "Mega Drive Midi Interface" as an open source alternative available on [github][19].
+The "community thread" is also on [chipmusic][12].
+This project tries to be more versatile supporting several hardwares for the ROM (everdrive, other cartridge), and the console interfaces (serial, megawifi, ...).

 # Project "roots"